blackgate/ractive-componentify/readme.md

 # ractive-componentify

-A versatile browserify tranform for ractive components, folowing the [Ractive.js component specification](https://github.com/ractivejs/component-spec).
+A versatile browserify transform for ractive components, folowing the [Ractive.js component specification](https://github.com/ractivejs/component-spec).

 Inspired by ractiveify, it lets you compile the component contents of the script and style tags using a language of your choice.